PortableApps64/PortableApps-ForMacOS64/README.md

 </div>

 <div width="100%"><a name="pb-4"></a>PB-4: Get macOS 64-bit compatible APP,<br/>
- (to convert them as Portable App or to convert them as Multi-instance App).
+ (to convert them as “Portable App” Or to convert them as Multi-instance App).
 </div>
 <br/>